 Prophylactic Education

 Prophylactic means "to guard against" or "prevent."
 We take prophylactic medication to prevent future episodes of mental illness.
-There is recent evidence that education about mental illness can also exert a strong prophylactic effect (but do keep taking the tablets).
-The article "Teaching Wellness" summarises four recent scientific studies on the effectiveness of education in improving the outcome for bipolar disorder.
+There is evidence that education about mental illness can also exert a strong prophylactic effect (but do keep taking the pills).
+A systematic study of the effectiveness of psychoeducation, published in 2018, concludes strongly in favor of group and family psychoeducation.
+The article "Teaching Wellness" summarises four scientific studies on the effectiveness of education in improving the outcome for bipolar disorder.

 Prophylactic education teaches the facts of life—the facts of living a life in the company of a serious mental illness.
 Some education is beginning to be offered by the professional mental health community, typically in a one-on-one context.
 This makes it expensive and not widely available, but do make use of it if you find it available to you.
 Examples include: Family Psychoeducation and Cognitive Behavioral Therapy.
 Evidence shows that a group setting can work just as well as the therapist/patient setting.
 Education in a group setting is offered by mental health non-profits, is much more widely available, and is typically free.